- Search The Registry

-*On this date in 1903, Tampa Red was born.
+*On this date, in 1903, Tampa Red was born.
 He was a Black Chicago blues musician.

 Tampa Red was born Hudson Woodbridge in Smithville, Georgia.
 His parents died when he was a child, and he moved to Tampa, Florida, where he was raised by his aunt and grandmother and adopted their surname, Whittaker.
 He emulated his older brother, Eddie, who played the guitar, and he was especially inspired by an old street musician called Piccolo Pete, who first taught him to play blues licks on the guitar.
-In the 1920s, having already perfected his slide technique, he moved to Chicago, Illinois, and began his music career, adopting the name "Tampa Red", with reference to his childhood home and his light-colored skin.
+In the 1920s, having already perfected his slide technique, he moved to Chicago, Illinois.
+He began his music career, adopting the name "Tampa Red," with reference to his childhood home and his light-colored skin.

 His big break came when he was hired to accompany Ma Rainey.
 He began recording in 1928 with "It's Tight Like That" in a bawdy and humorous style that became known as hokum.
 His early recordings were mostly collaborations with Thomas A. Dorsey.
 The two recorded almost 90 sides, sometimes as the Hokum Boys or, with Frankie Jaxon, as Tampa Red's Hokum Jug Band.